IowaDave/pxt-makerbit-maze/README.md

 If you followed the slightly-less-easy steps, you can easily import my game code in the next step.

 #### Grab the code
+Did you click the really easy link to open my code in the MakeCode editor?
+Great!
+You've got the whole thing.
+Just save it on your computer and enjoy.

+Are you following the slightly-less-easy way?
+In that case, after you import the extension you still need to get my code.
+It is stored right here on github as a TypeScript code file.
+The simplest thing to do is to click open the file in your browser, copy everything, and paste it into MakeCode.
+Here are the steps.

+1. Open the code file in your browser.
+Click: [https://raw.githubusercontent.com/IowaDave/pxt-makerbit-maze/main/makerbit-maze.ts](https://raw.githubusercontent.com/IowaDave/pxt-makerbit-maze/main/makerbit-maze.ts)
+2. Copy the text that appears.
+3. Go into the MakeCode editor and click on the JavaScript tab.
+4. Paste the text from github into the JavaScript tab.
+5. You can click back to Blocks if you want to.
+It's optional.

+Either way, you have got the code now.
+Download the project onto the micro:bit and start playing!